JohnRattz/NorfolkTouring/README.md

 the screen to the right side.

-Clicking on any of the drawer elements will open a list of tour locations (populated by an Adapter) - displaying information such as the location name, rating (from Google reviews), current open status, and distance (updated in real-time).
+Clicking on any of the drawer elements will open a list of tour locations (`RecyclerView` populated by an `Adapter`) - displaying information such as the location name, rating (from Google reviews), current open status, and distance (updated in real-time).

-It is also possible to open a view of the locations on a map by clicking on the views with the text "Google Maps View".
-Directions to these locations can be obtained by clicking on the Views with the text "Plan Route" (this opens the user's preferred map application with an implicit Intent).
+It is also possible to open a view of a location on a map by clicking on the nested `View` with the text "Google Maps View".
+Directions to a location can be obtained by clicking on the nested `View` with the text "Plan Route" (this opens the user's preferred map application with an implicit Intent).

-Clicking on the tour location view will open a detailed view of that location.
+Clicking on the tour location `View` (e.g. clicking on the image) will open a detailed view of that location.
 This view shows additional information, such as the operating hours, website, address, contact information, and a description for the corresponding location.

 Notifications regarding the nearest location are issued every 5 to 10 minutes.
 Only locations that have been loaded so far are considered - i.e. only the categories opened since the app launched.

-The Settings menu can be accessed from the 3 vertical ellipses in the top right corner.
+The settings menu can be accessed from the 3 vertical ellipses in the top right corner.
-Wifi and cell data usage can be toggled, which stops location updates and changes View visibility and contents accordingly.
+Wifi and cell data usage can be toggled, which stops location updates and changes `View` visibility and contents accordingly.
 Notifications may be toggled as well.

 <h3>Description of Software Components</h3>